dividab/tsconfig-paths/README.md

  * Creates a function that can resolve paths according to tsconfig paths property.
  * @param absoluteBaseUrl Absolute version of baseUrl as specified in tsconfig.
  * @param paths The paths as specified in tsconfig.
  * @param mainFields A list of package.json field names to try when resolving module files.
+Select a nested field using an array of field names.
  * @param addMatchAll Add a match-all "*" rule if none is present
  * @returns a function that can resolve paths.
  */